jayanthyetukuri/jayanthyetukuri.github.io/about.md

 ### Oracle Research and Development, Bangalore, India
 Data Engineer | _Oracle Retail Advanced Science Engine, Oracle Retail Insights and Science Suite_ | Jun 2014 - Sep 2018\
 Developed a framework for data generation and end-to-end automation testing of Retail Insights, with the responsibility of leading a team of five.
 Also, built a model for demand forecasting of essential goods in a crisis zone.

 ---

-# Past Projects:
-### Estimating Ambient Population of any Arbitrary Geographical region
-Built a model to estimate time-sensitive ambient population of any ad-hoc region based on human mobility data.
-Worked on classical census data and contemporary mobile data to build a reliable model.

----